Your car is more than just a means for getting you from A to B. It is an expression of your personal taste and style.

 Window tinting isn’t just for gangsters.
 In fact, it can be a practical upgrade in a number of ways.
 It cuts down on UV rays and keeps your personalising your car interior cool, literally.
 A tint will also stop your seat fabric or luxury covers from ageing.
 It can also be an added security measure.
 You just don’t want it so dark that it’s difficult to see out of at night.

 If you’re really after some attention when you’re cruising down the street then changing up your exhaust pipe will do it.
 As well as sounding gruntier, it can also add a few horsepowers to your engine.
 You might be surprised at how affordable some new tailpipes are.
 You can even get one custom made if you’re really keen and have a higher budget.

 One of life’s pleasures in summer is driving with the windows down and the car stereo pumping out your favourite tunes.
 This is why a new stereo and/or new speakers is often the first modification that car owners make.
 If you can’t afford both, then new speakers can give you improved clarity, volume and bass, without breaking the bank.

-It’s always a good idea to get advice from your car insurance company before undertaking any significant modifications on your car.
-If the modifications improve its value or performance, or make it more likely to get stolen, then you may have to pay more for your premium.
-Of course if you stick to furry dice, then you’re pretty safe.
+It’s always a good idea to get advice from your car inspection and insurance company before undertaking any significant modifications to your car.
+If the modifications improve its value or performance or make it more likely to get stolen, then you may have to pay more for your premium.
+Of course, if you stick to furry dice, then you’re pretty safe with Metalbiz Recycler.